 The prize recognizes theoretical articles that are especially likely to generate the discovery of new hypotheses, new phenomena, or new ways of thinking about the discipline of social/personality psychology.
 Theoretical contributions may be judged innovative and generative even before they have accumulated substantial empirical support.
 Therefore, an article may be judged worthy for the prize even if it runs the risk of empirical invalidation in the future.
 The emphasis of the prize is on a contribution's conceptual innovation and potential to motivate new research and further conceptual investigation, rather than on its current level of empirical support.

 Eligible articles are those published as papers in peer-reviewed journals or as book chapters during the previous calendar year.
 Books and unpublished manuscripts are not eligible.

 Eligible articles may be nominated by their authors or by other members of SPSP.
-The Prize Committee may also consider additional eligible papers even if not nominated by their authors or other individuals.
+The Nomination Panel may also consider additional eligible papers even if not nominated by their authors or other individuals.

 The Award Nomination Panel has the option of not awarding a prize annually.

 The recipient receives a $500 honorarium.
 However, beginning with the 2014 Prize, recipients will receive a $700 honorarium.